Hello Fellow Dog Owners,

-As GSP breeders for 15 years, we are only aware of 1 in over 160 of our puppies that has had CCL problems.
+As previous GSP breeders for 15 years, we are only aware of 1 of our 185 GSP puppies that has had CCL problems.
 Sadly, she blew one CCL and then blew the other.
-It cost the owner thousands of dollars to fix and trying to keep the young energetic dog still for many months proved almost impossible after the surgery for the owner.
+It cost the owner thousands of dollars to fix.
+More importantly, trying to keep the young energetic dog still for many months proved almost impossible after the surgery for the owner.
 She then blew the other CCL.
 Unfortunately, he chose to put her to sleep before calling me as he could not put her or the family through the misery of surgery again.
 He wanted to know if it was a problem with my breeding.
 I asked how old she was when she was fixed.
 He sent for the vet records and found out that the vet spayed her when she was ONLY 4 MONTHS OLD!!
-This was one of our earlier breedings so I was not WARNING our puppy buyers like I do with each of our annual litters.
-I now recommend and put in our WRITTEN SIGNED PUPPY CONTRACT, that we recommend waiting until at least 1 year before spaying or neutering any of our puppies.
+This was one of our earlier breedings so I was not WARNING our puppy buyers like I eventually did with each of our annual litters.
+As a breeder, I strongly advised and even put in our WRITTEN SIGNED PUPPY CONTRACT, that we recommend waiting until at least 1 year before spaying or neutering any of our puppies.

 "8" FACTUAL LINKS - PLEASE READ CAREFULLY and MAKE AN INFORMED DECISION!